DDS Fall (DENF)

 DENF 3721 Perio III:Surgical Perio Therapy (0.5 Credits)

-This course prepares students to manage patients in their practices who have been diagnosed as having periodontal disease.
+This course prepares students to manage patients with periodontal disease.
 Students will have the opportunity to learn to select patients they are capable of treating and identify those with more complex cases who should be referred to a periodontist.
-In addition, students should apply the rationale for periodontal surgical procedures, compare and evaluate basic periodontal surgical techniques, and perform simple flap procedures in the laboratory, under the supervision of a Periodontics faculty member.
+Students should apply the rationale for periodontal surgical procedures, compare and evaluate basic periodontal surgical techniques, and perform simple flap procedures in the laboratory, under the supervision of a Periodontics faculty member.
 0-100 (DENT) Begin 2001D

 DENF 3807 Advanced Oral & Maxilliofacial Surgery (0.5 Credits)